ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/index.md

 </code-example>

+The value wrapped inside a Signal object can be easily accessed at any time by calling the Signal as a function with no arguments.

 The `@ngrx/signals` package also offers the `getState` function to get the current state value of the SignalStore.
 When used within the reactive context, state changes are automatically tracked.